CQCL/tket2/tket1-passes/README.md

 ./build.sh
 ```

-## Building the Rust library

 Upon successfully building the C++ library, the compiled library should be found
 in the `lib` directory.
+The location the library is installed to can be changed
+by setting the `TKET_LIB_PATH` environment variable.

+## Building the Rust library

 The Rust library can then be built using:

 ```bash
 cd rust
 cargo build
 ```

+If you are using a non-default library path, make sure to set the `TKET_LIB_PATH`
+environment variable accordingly.

 ## Currently supported TKET1 features